mkennedy3000/Snapshot/README.md

  - 2/24 : Vector timestamps implemented
  - 2/24 : Snapshot Markers sent ever 5 seconds
  - 2/24 : Messages are now put in virtual queues and processed 1 second after being received
+ - 2/27 : Updated Makefile to create directories when needed.
+Currently imperfect solution (suppresses "Nothing to be done" messages) but works
+ - 2/27 : Support for file input and output.
+Implemented snapshot recording.